feelpp/feelpp-book/Tutorial/07-SpaceElements.md

 You've learned how to discretize the space you want to compute on.
 You now have to learn how to define and use function spaces and elements of functions spaces.

-The source code is available in `myfunctionspace.cpp` (The listing is given at the end).
+The source code is available in [myfunctionspace.cpp](code/07-myfunctionspace.cpp), with its configuration file [myfunctionspace.cfg](code/07-myfunctionspace.cfg)

 # Constructing a function space
 - Loading a Mesh in 2D